-The Information Technology Degree prepares students to start or advance their IST career or to transfer seamlessly to a 4-year college.
-If you enjoy working with computers, earning an IST degree will help you turn that interest into a professional career.
+The Information Technology - Networking Degree prepares students to start or advance their IT career or to transfer seamlessly to a 4-year college.
+If you enjoy working with computers, earning an IT degree will help you turn that interest into a professional career.
 Alumni who specialized in Networking are employed in a wide range of jobs such as configuring and repairing PCs, providing technical support, or designing and administering networks.
-Those who specialize in Softwre Development are now programmers, database administrators or website programmers.

-All degree candidates study core IST competencies including database design, home and small businesses networking, server administration, and personal computer hardware and software.
-In addition to these core competencies, students concentrate in either Network Design and Administration or Software Development.
+All degree candidates study core IT competencies including, personal computer hardware and software, an Introduction to Internet of things, networking for home and small businesses, and server administration.
+In addition to these core competencies, students concentrate in Network Design and Administration.

-Students choosing the Networking option take the following Cisco Networking courses:
+Students take the following Cisco Networking courses:

-- Introduction to Networks

-- Routing and Switching Essentials
+- Introduction to Networks - Routing and Switching Essentials

-- Scaling Networks

-- Connecting Networks
+- Scaling Networks - Connecting Networks